Transfer Admission Information

 Houghton College has established formal transfer articulation agreements with community colleges across New York State.
 These agreements allow graduates who earn an A.A. or A.S. degree to transfer directly to Houghton with junior class standing.
 In most cases, such students are able to complete their Houghton degree in 2 years of full-time study.

 Houghton College has also established a 2+2 degree partnership with Monroe Community College in Rochester, NY.
-Students who are admitted to the 2+2 dual-admission program at MCC and meet specified requirements can be accepted to Houghton and assured of successful credit transfer and completion of their Houghton degree in 2 more years (in most cases).
-The following academic programs can be completed in the 2+2 program: adolescence education, art, biology, business administration, chemistry, communication, English, history, inclusive childhood education, mathematics, physical/health education, psychology and recreation.
+Students who are admitted to the 2+2 dual-admission plan at MCC and meet specified requirements can be accepted to Houghton and assured of successful credit transfer and completion of their Houghton degree in 2 more years (in most cases).
+The following majors can be completed in the 2+2 program: adolescence education, art, biology, business administration, chemistry, communication, English, history, inclusive childhood education, mathematics, physical/health education, psychology and recreation.